Ayurveda

 However, there are many things we can do on our own.
 There are many books that are available for you to read to begin to understand Ayurveda more in depth.
 Authors such as Dr. Vasant Lad, Dr. David Frawley, Dr. Deepak Chopra, Dr. Robert Svaboda, Dr. Claudia Welsh, to mention a few.
 There is also the Ayurveda Journal of Health, an excellent peer-reviewed journal for the Ayurveda community that you can subscribe to.
 There is a wonderful organization called NAMA (National Ayurvedic Medical Association) that one can join.
 Their website would be invaluable in researching the best ayurvedic doctor/vaiyda/practitioner for you in your area.
 In addition, each month, I will introduce one concept for us to contemplate together.
 In January I will introduce The Five Elements and suggest changes that we can make as we dig into Winter.

-Allow me to finish by saying that I am an Ayurveda Health Educator and have embraced this remarkable science in my life for the past 20+ years.
+Allow me to finish by saying that I am an Ayurveda Wellness Counselor and have embraced this remarkable science in my life for the past 24 years.
+It is a way of life to me.
 I discovered Ayurveda (some say it discovered me!) at a time when I became quite ill – my body/mind/spirit were completely out of harmony and I was very depleted.
 In Ayurveda, we call this “crimes against wisdom” – I had forgotten my true nature and had allowed myself to become governed by my Senses.
 I am now a healthy woman, even though my body hosts a chronic dis-ease.
 This dis-ease continues to live inside me, but does not affect me in any way – all my organs are as healthy and happy as they could be.
 Thank you, Ayurveda, and thank you to the most wonderful group of amazing teachers and doctors that encourage me with their hearts and wisdom on a consistent basis.

 Abhaya